Gets a per-object cache, accessed as an IDictionary of key/value pairs.

 Assembly: System (in System.dll)

 The default TypeDescriptionProvider used by TypeDescriptor examines the object to see if it is a sited component that implements the IDictionaryService interface.
 If the object is, it uses the dictionary service to store the object's cache.
-Otherwise, the object it returns null.
+Otherwise, the object it returns a null reference (Nothing in Visual Basic).
 Other type description providers may provide their own implementation here.
 For example, dependency objects can just attach a property of type IDictionary.